-These results, whilst dampening the recent history of continuing financial improvement, will mean that the College remains outside of the regulator's formal intervention process.
-Financial health ratings, as determined by its regulator, the Education and Skills Funding Agency, will fall from 'Good' in 2021-2022 to 'Requires improvement' in 2022-2023.
-There is appreciable headroom available in 2022-2023 before the College would trigger the intervention process.
+This financial plan will mean that the College remains outside of the regulator's formal intervention process.
+Financial health ratings, as determined by its regulator, the Education and Skills Funding Agency, will improve to 'Good' in 2023-2024.
+There is appreciable headroom available up to at least July 2025 before the College would trigger the intervention process.